Zabrze: Interwar period

 The anti-Polish organization Bund Deutscher Osten was very active in the city, it dealt with propaganda, indoctrination and espionage of the Polish community, as well as denouncing Poles to local authorities.
 When, the Barbórka (traditional holiday of miners) church services were organized separately for Poles and Germans in 1936, the Polish service enjoyed a greater attendance, however, due to Nazi oppression and propaganda, the attendance at Polish services in the 1930s gradually decreased, according to Bund Deutscher Osten.
 Polish activists were increasingly persecuted since 1937.
 People were urged to Germanise their names, Polish inscriptions were removed from tombstones.
 Some Polish priests were expelled from the city, both before and during World War II.
 As a result of German persecution the Jewish community dropped from 1,154 people in 1933 to 551 in 1939, and its remainder was deported to concentration camps in 1942.
 The town's synagogue, that had stood since 1872, was destroyed in the Kristallnacht pogroms of November 1938.

 World War II

+During World War II, the chiefs of the Polish police and further seven policemen of Kończyce, Makoszowy and Pawłów were murdered by the Russians in the Katyn massacre in 1940.

-During World War II, in 1941 the German authorities requisitioned church property and removed Polish symbols and memorabilia.
+In 1941 the German authorities requisitioned church property and removed Polish symbols and memorabilia.
 Church bells were confiscated for war purposes in 1942.
 The Germans also established three forced labour subcamps of the Stalag VIII-B/344 prisoner-of-war camp in the city, two of which operated in the local coal mines, and one subcamp of Auschwitz III was also located there.
 Another subcamp of Stalag VIII-B/344 (E51) operated at a coal mine in the present-day Mikulczyce district.

 On 24 January 1945, the city was captured by the Red Army.
 According to historian Andrzej Hanich, around 100 inhabitants were killed during and after the takeover.
 Some inhabitants were later deported to the Soviet Union, and others were resettled west in accordance with the Potsdam Agreement.